Payroll of the home worker employed by an individual

 Warning

-The employee hired under the shared custody benefits from full support.
+The employee hired under the shared custody has full support.

 Overtime is paid monthly or recovered within 12 months under the conditions laid down in the employment contract.